FlorianOtel/gonuageshell/README.md

 Each command has a 1-1 correspondence with the underlying library calls.

-They require that a valid API connection is first established with the help of `makeconn` command above.
+They require that a valid API connection is established first (using the `makeconn` command above).

-Currently the following commands are supported:
+Currently the following shell commands are supported.
+For more details and examples on how they use the API library please see `main.go`

 ```
 #### GET operations